MetOffice/simulation-systems/source/WorkingPractices/working_practices.rst

 About the Working Practices
 ===========================

-The Working Practices (WPs) are to be followed for all UM, JULES, and UKCA developments (though reference is also made to LFRic, CASIM, SOCRATES and Shumlib where relevant).
+The Working Practices (WPs) are to be followed for all UM, LFRic Applications, JULES, and UKCA developments (though reference is also made to LFRic Core, CASIM, SOCRATES and Shumlib where relevant).

 If this is your first development we highly recommend following these pages through in sequence.